contact-nat/restlet-sites/modules/com.restlet/tech-doc/dhc/guide/01_get-started/01_launch.md

 Note: Process might change due to Google legacy packaged apps policy.
 Packaged apps are not allowed to inject javascript into third-party pages (that’s what we are doing today with current legacy packaged app) and Google might force us to move to packaged app format.
 -->

-## Instruct DHC with a meta tag
+## Instruct Restlet Client with a meta tag

-Create an html page that contains a **meta tag** that will load DHC script.
+Create an html page that contains a **meta tag** that will load Restlet Client script.

 <pre class="language-markup"><code class="language-markup">&lt;meta
-name=&quot;dhc-aware-page&quot;
+name=&quot;restlet-client-aware-page&quot;
 data-indicator-element-id=&quot;&lt;id_element&gt;&quot;
 data-console-debug=&quot;true&quot;
 &gt;
 </code></pre>

-- **name** - required parameter, value should always be *dhc-aware-page*.
+- **name** - required parameter, value should always be *restlet-client-aware-page*.
-- **data-indicator-element-id** - optional, specifies the id of element DHC will create to let the page know the availability of DHC API.
+- **data-indicator-element-id** - optional, specifies the id of element Restlet Client will create to let the page know the availability of Restlet Client API.
 Default value is *dhcInfo*.
 - **data-console-debug** - optional parameter, if contains true, will print debug information into browser javascript console.
 Default value is *false*.

 ## Call window.postMessage script

-To instruct DHC to open a new request, your webpage must call the **window.postMessage** script with the following message object (all properties are required):
+To instruct Restlet Client to open a new request, your webpage must call the **window.postMessage** script with the following message object (all properties are required):

 <pre class="language-javascript"><code class="language-javascript">{
       target : &quot;aejoelaoggembcahagimdiliamlcdmfm&quot;,